Favorable conditions for heavy element nucleosynthesis in rotating proto-magnetar winds: Model

 \subsection{Reference frame, initial conditions, and computation grid}

 We perform the simulations in an inertial (lab) frame of reference.
 We initialize the simulations with a one dimensional non-rotating and non-magnetic (NRNM) wind model.
 We incorporate an initial purely dipolar magnetic field using the magnetic vector potential (see \citealt{Prasanna2022} for details).
 To include the effects of rotation in the initial conditions, we initialize the azimuthal velocity $v_{\phi}$ by conserving the specific angular momentum: $v_{\phi}(r)=r\Omega_{\star}\sin \theta \left(R_{\star}/r\right)^2$, where $r$ is the radius from the center of the PNS, $\theta$ is the polar angle measured from the rotation axis of the PNS, $R_{\star}$ is the PNS radius (12\,km in our simulations), and $\Omega_{\star}=2\pi/P_{\star}$ is the angular frequency of rotation of the PNS.
 The computation grid starts from the surface of the PNS and extends to an outer boundary radius of $10^{4}$\,km.
 The grid is divided into $N_r$ logarithmically spaced zones in the radial direction and $N_{\theta}$ uniformly spaced zones in the $\theta$ direction.
 For the simulations in this paper, we use 512 radial zones and 256 $\theta$ zones.
-We present results from one simulation with 1024 radial zones and 512 $\theta$ zones for comparison (see Table \ref{table1}).
+We present results from a simulation with a higher resolution containing 1024 radial zones and 512 $\theta$ zones and one simulation with a low resolution containing 256 radial zones and 128 $\theta$ zones for comparison (see Table \ref{table1}).
+We find comparable results with all the three choices, but we stick with ($N_r,\ N_{\theta}$)=($512,\ 256$) as a compromise between computational complexity and sufficient resolution.